SPECIALIZING IN VINTAGE TOY LINES FROM THE 80s AND 90s

 Description

-Cotton Candy is a pink Earth pony from the first generation (G1) of My Little Pony, released in 1982 as one of the original six “Collector Ponies.”
-She features a light pink body, dark pink hair, and a symbol of five white spots resembling an Appaloosa pattern.
+Cotton Candy is a pink Earth pony from the first generation (G1) of My Little Pony, released in 1982 as one of the original six “Collector Ponies” from Year 1.
+She features a light pink body, dark pink hair, and a symbol of white spots resembling an Appaloosa horse pattern.
 Cotton Candy is notable for being the only one of the original six ponies to appear in the first My Little Pony Special, where she was voiced by Laura Dean.
 She also played a significant role in the UK My Little Pony comics, often depicted with a fondness for eating flowers, which frequently led her into trouble.

 Over the years, Cotton Candy was released in various versions, including flat-footed and concave-footed models, and was also available through mail order.
 She was reissued for My Little Pony’s 35th Anniversary by Basic Fun, maintaining her classic design with a few modern updates.